marekjalovec/steampipe-plugin-make/docs/index.md

 brand_color: "#6D01CC"
 display_name: "Make"
 short_name: "make"
-description: "Make.com plugin for exploring your automations in depth."
+description: "Make plugin for exploring your automations in depth."
-og_description: "Query Make.com with SQL!
+og_description: "Query Make with SQL!
 Open source CLI.
 No DB required."
 og_image: "/images/plugins/marekjalovec/make-social-graphic.png"
 ---

-# Make.com + Steampipe
+# Make + Steampipe

-[Make.com](https://www.make.com) allows you to work with everything from tasks and workflows to apps and systems, to build and automate anything in one powerful visual platform.
+[Make](https://www.make.com) allows you to work with everything from tasks and workflows to apps and systems, to build and automate anything in one powerful visual platform.

-✓ No credit card required
-✓ No time limit on Free plan

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.